cydergoth/openwrt_vlan/README.md

 OpenWRT supports an optional GUI called "LUCI" which although not required, makes it somewhat easier to understand complex setups.

+For a brief time OpenWRT was known as LEDE, and sometimes you will see that name in this guide.
+At the time of writing I am using `19.07.1` of OpenWRT.

-## What is a VLan and why do I care?
+### What is a VLan and why do I care?

 A VLan is a Virtual Network (Software defined network) running on top of your physical network layer.
 VLan packets are normal Internet